 |HOME / PURCHASE / GIFT IDEAS / UPDATE / CONTACT|

 Paddling is potentially a dangerous sport.
-Lives can be lost when paddlers don’t follow safe paddling guidelines.
-You must know and respect your skill level.
+Lives can be lost when paddlers don’t follow safe paddling procedures.
+Know and respect your skill level.
 Never try to overdo it.

-Paddlers should always be aware of weather, tides, and currents.
-All of the waters of this region can be cold, with temperatures ranging between 45 and 60 degrees.
-If you are immersed, hyperthermia and death can quickly follow.
+Paddlers should be aware of weather, tides, and currents.
+All the waters of this region can be cold, with temperatures ranging between 45 and 60 degrees.
+If you are immersed, hypothermia and death can quickly follow.